Question: what causes sore breast not pregnant?

 Another reason you could have painful, swollen breast is an abscess.
 An abscess means the collection of pus inside your breast tissue and could result from a complicated breast infection.

-4. Brest cancer
+4. Breast cancer

 Having said that, if you are palpating a lump inside your breast that doesn’t go away for months, it could be due to cancer.
-Other breast cancer signs are
+Other breast cancer signs are:

-• Axillary lymph nodes (that is, small swelling at your armpit)
+Axillary lymph nodes (that is, small swelling at your armpit)

-• You are experiencing nipple discharge that is bloody, reddish, brownish or clear
+Nipple discharge that is bloody, reddish, brownish or clear

 Home remedies for breast pain

-1. Use supportive bra
+Use supportive bra

-2. Avoid tight bra, especially while breastfeeding
+Avoid tight bra, especially while breastfeeding

-3. Avoid food rich in salt/sodium
+Avoid food rich in salt/sodium

-Sore breast not pregnant no period, Why?
+Sore breast, not pregnant, no period – Why?

 If you are experiencing a sore breast, missed period and negative pregnancy test, it could be due to many factors.

-• Alina smith Reply
+Alina smith

 Nice article its very helpfull thanks for sharing